syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Sizing.md

 control: NavigationDrawer
 documentation: ug
 ---
-# Setting Sliding Panel size in .NET MAUI Navigation Drawer (SfNavigationDrawer)
+# Setting Sliding Panel Size in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 The size of the side pane can be adjusted using the `DrawerHeight` and `DrawerWidth` properties.